Here’s an all-too-common lactose intolerance story:

-Are you lactose intolerant?
-When milk and other dairy foods are consumed, the milk sugar (lactose) is broken down and absorbed in the digestive system.
-Lactose intolerance occurs when there is not enough of the enzyme (lactase), to digest all of the milk sugar present resulting in abdominal discomfort.
-When these symptoms occur after dairy foods are eaten, a physician may diagnosis you as “lactose intolerant”.
+Are you or someone in your family lactose intolerant?
+When milk and other dairy foods are consumed, the milk sugar (lactose) is broken down and absorbed into the digestive system.
+Lactose intolerance occurs when there is not enough of the enzyme (lactase), to digest all the milk sugar present resulting in abdominal discomfort.
+When these symptoms occur after dairy foods are eaten, a physician may diagnose you as “lactose intolerant”.
 But what your physician may fail to share is lactose intolerance does not mean avoiding dairy foods altogether.